imagej/imagej.github.io/_pages/Editing_the_Wiki.md

 **categories:** Categories that your page falls into, [see a list of imagej.github.io categories.](/search?query=categories) (These are the only categories recognized be the site)\
 **description:** A short description of your page.
 Also used for the site's search engine.

 Find below the front matter for this page.
 You can copy and paste this code into the editor of a new page from lines 1-6.
-Replace the settings in the `title`, `breadcrumb`, `categories`, and `description` fields with details from the new page. **Do not change the `layout: page` setting.**
+Replace the settings in the `title`, `categories`, and `description` fields with details from the new page. **Do not change the `layout: page` setting.**

 ```
 ---
 title: Editing the Wiki